 The most abundant bacterial classes, Gammaproteobacteria, Alphaproteobacteria and Flavobacteria, were represented by OTUs on all filter sizes at all depths (Figure 2A) and each consisted of one dominant genus, Marinobacter, Roseovarius and Psychroflexus, respectively (Figure 2C).
 Essentially all OTUs for Cyanobacteria/chloroplasts were classified as chloroplasts (Figure 2A), except for three reads that could not be assigned to any lower rank (Table S4) indicating free-living Cyanobacteria were rare or absent.
 OTUs for moderately abundant bacterial classes were Actinobacteria, Deltaproteobacteria, Epsilonproteobacteria, and candidate divisions OD1 and RF3.
-Lower abundance divisions included OTUs for Bacilli, Clostridia, Spirochaetes, Lentisphaera, TM7, Opitutae, Verrucomicrobia, Bhi80-139, Bd1-5, SR1 and Chlamydiae (Figure 2A).
+Lower abundance divisions included OTUs for Bacilli, Clostridia, Spirochaetes, Lentisphaeria, TM7, Opitutae, Verrucomicrobia, Bhi80-139, Bd1-5, SR1 and Chlamydiae (Figure 2A).
 The dominant eucaryal OTUs were for photosynthetic Chlorophyta (green algae) and Dictyochophyceae (silicoflagellate algae) (Figure 2B) principally assigned to the genus Dunaliella and the order Pedinellales, respectively (Table S4).
 Lower abundance eucaryal OTUs included Bacillariophyta (diatoms), Dinophyceae, Fungi and heterotrophic Choanoflagellida and Ciliophora (see Table S4 for lower taxonomic rank assignments).

 Variation of microbial composition according to size and depth

 Community composition varied with size fraction and depth.
 This was supported by seriation analysis that showed samples clustered according to size fraction, and those clusters further separated into upper mixed and deep zone groups (Figure 3).
-A significant difference in genus-level composition between mixed and deep zone samples was supported by ANOSIM test (Rho: 0.53, significance: 0.1%).
+A significant difference in genus-level composition between the upper mixed and deep zones was supported by ANOSIM test (Rho: 0.53, significance: 0.1%).
 Differential vertical distribution of taxa is consistent with partitioning of ecological functions in the lake and in association with the physical and chemical data, described functional roles of those taxa.

 20–3.0 µm fraction community composition

-The upper mixed zone samples had a relatively high OUT abundance of Dunaliella chloroplasts and chlorophyte algae consistent with large active photosynthetic organisms concentrating near surface light.
+The upper mixed zone samples had a relatively high OTU abundance of Dunaliella chloroplasts and chlorophyte algae consistent with large active photosynthetic organisms concentrating near surface light.
 They are likely the main source of primary production in Organic Lake and have previously been reported to be the dominant algae (Franzman et al., 1987b).
 The SSU sequences for these algae at the bottom of the lake are likely to be due to sedimentation of dead cells or resting cysts.

 Psychroflexus OTUs were overrepresented in the surface and 6.7 m samples.
-Consistent with enrichment on the 3.0 µm filters, Psychroflexus gondwanensis (previously Flavobacterium) isolated from Organic Lake (Franzmann et al., 1987b) had cells 1.5–11.5 µm in length (Dobson et al., 1991).
-Flavobacteria associate with phytoplankton blooms in the Southern Ocean (Abell & Bowman 2005a; Abell & Bowman 2005b; Williams et al., 2012**), and have specialized abilities to degrade polymeric substances from algal exudates and detritus (reviewed in Kirchman et al., 2009; Williams et al., 2012**).
+Consistent with enrichment on the 3.0 µm filters, Psychroflexus (formerly Flavobacterium) gondwanensis (Bowman et al., 1998) isolated from Organic Lake (Franzmann et al., 1987b) had cells 1.5–11.5 µm in length (Dobson et al., 1991).
+Flavobacteria associate with phytoplankton blooms in the Southern Ocean (Abell & Bowman 2005a; Abell & Bowman 2005b; Williams et al., 2012b), and have specialized abilities to degrade polymeric substances from algal exudates and detritus (reviewed in Kirchman et al., 2009; Williams et al., 2012b).
 It is likely that Organic Lake Psychroflexus fills a similar ecological role.
-In support of this, Psychroflexus OTUs cluster with Dunaliella chloroplasts in the seriation analysis (Figure 3) and P. gondwaneseabundance in Organic Lake has been correlated with average hours of sunshine per day indicating population dynamics that is related to summer algal blooms (James et al., 1994).
-The Psychroflexus OTUs in the deep zone are most likely due to sedimentation as P. gondwanense is non-motile and strictly aerobic (Dobson et al., 1991).
+In support of this, Psychroflexus OTUs cluster with Dunaliella chloroplasts in the seriation analysis (Figure 3) and P. gondwanensis abundance in Organic Lake has been correlated with average hours of sunshine per day indicating population dynamics that is related to summer algal blooms (James et al., 1994).
+The Psychroflexus OTUs in the deep zone are most likely due to sedimentation as P. gondwanensis is non-motile and strictly aerobic (Dobson et al., 1991).